NEW: Law enforcement official says nothing to suggest foul play or danger

 “It’s 2½ miles from the major interstate; it’s right in town in Riddle,” Huston said of where Croom’s car was found.
 “There are houses and people, and it’s well-populated, so if he wanted to do an ‘Into the Wild,’ it wasn’t the appropriate place.”

-Johnathan Croom's camping experience was limited at best, his father said, not much more than camping once or twice.
+Johnathan Croom’s camping experience is limited at best, his father says, not much more than camping once or twice with his car.